 No, your spouse does not have to file bankruptcy with you.
 Whether you file individually or together will be a function of your income, assets, and debts.
 Our office will assist you with the decision-making process and weighing the pros and cons of a joint bankruptcy filing or an individual bankruptcy filing.

-While it may make sense for both spouses to file in a bankruptcy, a qualified Charlotte bankruptcy attorney will walk you through the options that suit your particular situation best.
+While it may make sense for both spouses to file bankruptcy, a qualified Charlotte bankruptcy lawyer will walk you through the options that suit your particular situation best.
 Typically, married couples hold debt in many different ways, so it makes sense to analyze the specifics of your situation before making a choice.
 Filing jointly may provide more debt relief, but there are other concerns to consider.

 My Spouse’s Credit

 One reason to file individually is to preserve the credit of one spouse.
 In cases where spouses do not hold debt jointly, this is typically a clear option.
 The filing spouse receives a discharge for the debt in his name, and the non-filing spouse retains her good credit, along with her debts.

 North Carolina is not a Community Property state, so even where a married couple holds joint debt, if the non-filing spouse keeps payments current on her debt, her credit score will not be affected.

 Income plays a role in whether you have the option to file a joint Chapter 7, and income plays a role in the calculation of your monthly payment in a Chapter 13 bankruptcy filing.
 When both spouses file, all household income is included in the monthly budget.
 This affects your Means Test in Chapter 7, and your disposable income in Chapter 13.
 It is worth noting that all household expenses are also included in those calculations.
 The goal is to give the court an accurate picture of the household’s financial situation.